Skip to main content

 A Lake Okeechobee brochure and website are available courtesy of the South Florida Water Management District.
 Real-time water level data from the USGS gauge at Buckhead Lock and from the SFWMD are also available.

-Don’t forget to register your eight pound and larger bass with TrophyCatch.
-Register your Okeechobee trophy bass so you can say “My trophy swims in Okeechobee,” and earn gift cards and other prizes.
+If you catch a bass weighing eight pounds or more, don’t forget to register with TrophyCatch!
+Register your Okeechobee trophy bass so you can say “My trophy swims in Florida,” and earn gift cards and other prizes.

 Popular Species